Understanding Sexual Assault on Campus

 What Is Sexual Assault?

-The term "sexual violence" encompasses sexual abuse, sexual assault, and rape.
+Sexual assault involves crimes where offenders subject victims to any unwanted or offensive sexual contact.
+It is considered a form of sexual violence — an umbrella term that encompasses sexual abuse, sexual assault, and rape.
 However, each of these terms differs by state.

 School Policies and Procedures

-While laws exist to prevent instances of sexual violence, colleges and universities struggle to meet the needs of students who fall victim to predators.
-In fact, the American Association of Women 2016 analysis of the Clery Act indicates that 89% of 11,000 colleges in the study did not disclose rape statistics.
+While laws exist to prevent instances of sexual violence, colleges and universities struggle to meet the needs of students who are assaulted.
+In fact, the American Association of Women's 2016 analysis of the Clery Act indicates that 89% of 11,000 colleges in the study did not disclose rape statistics.

 What Students Can Do

 Survivors are not responsible for having been assaulted.
 Sexual violence can happen to anyone, regardless of their gender or age.
 Often, those who assault other people seek power and control over others.
 They belong to social groups that do not respect individuals who they perceive as weaker/inferior.

 First and foremost, students can prevent sexual assault by making sure they understand what constitutes this type of abuse and making sure they do not assault others.
 They can also interrupt it if it occurs in their presence, and take precautionary steps to help protect others and themselves from being assaulted.